rDjupedal/Pacman/PacMan/README.md

 can easily be modified in a text editor.
 A future feature however could be adding a Maze-editor.

 Use of resources;
-It could be discussed if constantly iterating over an ArrayList of roughly 1000 objects each time a Ghost or Pacman is checking what moves are legal (when calling **Maze.INSTANCE.getBrick()**).
+It could be discussed whether constantly iterating over an ArrayList of roughly 1000 objects each time a Ghost or Pacman is checking what moves are legal (when calling **Maze.INSTANCE.getBrick()**).
 Our conclusion is that we could probably make this less resource hungry, but with modern computers today it is unnecessary.
 To prove this claim, I tested temporarily rewriting the method to iterate over the Array 100 times before returning the **MazeBrick**, and there was still no